 Families must make an application for admission to Essex County Council, Planning and Admissions Department.
 Application forms will be posted directly to you during the Autumn term of the academic year preceding your child starting school.
 For parents and carers who live in Essex you can apply online using the Essex Online Admission Service at www.essex.gov.uk/admissions where you can find further information.

 Parents of new entrants will be invited to bring their children to attend an induction session before starting full-time during the term prior to their admission.
 This will provide an opportunity for parents and children to see the school, to meet the teacher and to spend some time in the class.

-For pupils transferring into the admissions area during any other time in the academic year, parents should contact the Senior Administration Officer who will be able to advise you on admission procedures.
+For pupils transferring into the admissions area during any other time in the academic year, parents should contact the Office Manager who will be able to advise you on admission procedures.